April Brown

-April S. Brown is an American electrical engineer and materials scientist in the Duke University Pratt School of Engineering, where she is a professor of electrical and computer engineering and the former John Cocke Professor of Electrical and Computer Engineering.
+April S. Brown is an American electrical engineer and materials scientist at the Duke University Pratt School of Engineering, where she is a professor of electrical and computer engineering and the former John Cocke Professor of Electrical and Computer Engineering.

 Education and career

 After developing an interest in psychology as a high school student in Hillsborough, North Carolina, Brown was encouraged to study electrical engineering by her father, also an electrical engineer.
 She is a 1981 graduate of North Carolina State University.
 She went to Cornell University for graduate study in electrical engineering, completing her PhD in 1985.

 She joined the University of Michigan faculty in 1985 as an assistant professor, but in 1986 moved to industry as a researcher for Hughes Research Laboratories, eventually becoming a senior scientist there as well as serving as a program manager for the United States Army Research Laboratory from 1988 to 1989.
-She returned to academia in 1994 as an associate professor at the Georgia Institute of Technology, and became full professor in 1999.
-At Georgia Tech, she was Pettit Professor in Microelectronics, associate dean, and executive assistant to the president before moving to Duke University as department chair in 2002.
+She returned to academia in 1994 as an associate professor at the Georgia Institute of Technology, then was promoted to professor in1999.
+At Georgia Tech, she was Pettit Professor in Microelectronics, an associate dean for the College of Engineering from 1999 to 2001, and executive assistant to the president before moving to Duke University as department chair in 2002.
 She was named John Cocke Professor of Electrical and Computer Engineering in 2008.
 In 2015, she returned to the Army Research Office for a two-year term as head of extramural engineering research there.